- If Windows blocks your VPN, your privacy could be jeopardized in no time.

 - Click the dropdown menu below VPN type and select a connection protocol.

-- To connect, click on the VPN you just set up., and click “Connect”
+- To connect, click on the VPN you just set up., and click Connect

-You can double-click on the executable file and follow the prompts to complete installation of the VPN client software.
+You can double-click on the executable file and follow the prompts to complete the installation of the VPN client software.
 After, installing the software, you should be able to use your VPN.

 However, if your VPN is still blocked on Windows 10, you may proceed to the next step.

-Solution 3: Exclude VPN in your antivirus settings
+4. Exclude VPN in your antivirus settings

-Solution 4: Enable VPN software in Windows Firewall
+5. Enable VPN software in Windows Firewall

 Another reason why VPN is blocked on Windows 10 is due to Windows Firewall settings.
 Hence, you also need to enable your VPN in Windows Firewall.
 Here’s how to do this:

-Solution 5: Flush DNS/Clear Cache
+6. Flush DNS/Clear Cache

 Step 1: Flush the DNS